jamesopstad/typesafe-router/README.md

 > **NOTE:** Make sure to include `as const` after the array.
 This requirement will be removed once TypeScript 5 is more widely adopted.

-### Initialise the data creator functions and provide any React Router utils you need
+### Initialise the data creator functions and add the React Router utils that will be used in your actions and loaders

 ```ts
 // utils.ts